poolborges/unicenta-pos/unicenta-installer/installer/README_Locales.txt

 Reports:
 Each report has a .properties file associated with it.
-You will find the files in the KrOS POS installation folder in the uniCenta instalation sub-folder \reports\com\openbravo\reports
+You will find the files in the uniCenta oPOS installation folder in the uniCenta instalation sub-folder \reports\com\openbravo\reports

 HOW TO CHANGE YOUR LANGUAGE
-All languages are now compiled into the KrOS POS executable.
+All languages are now compiled into the uniCenta oPOS executable.
 Any required locale file changes will require the project to be recompiled.

-Set the KrOS POS Configuration>Locale to your required language
+Set the uniCenta oPOS Configuration>Locale to your required language